Depigmenting IPL Photofacial

 Your skin will be sensitive and will need to be protected from the sun.
 Any swelling will be minimal and can be treated with cold compresses.
 Dark spots from the treatment should flake off after a few days.

-Who should avoid a Photofacial?
+Who should avoid an IPL Photofacial?

 You may want to reconsider having a Photofacial if you have a history of excessive scarring, bleeding or bruising, sun sensitivity, keloid formation or poor healing.
 Those with a family history of skin cancer should talk to a specialist about whether or not to proceed with a Photofacial.